 Open-Source VoIP Phone System

 This is a combination of an operating system and PBX software that are publicly available.
-This means that you have control over the system and can customize the features to meet your needs.
-For example, customizing the settings - including designing own images, buttons, ringtones, etc. - becomes easy.
+This means you have control over the system and can customize the features to meet your needs.
+For example, customizing the settings - including designing your own images, buttons, ringtones, etc. - becomes easy.

 Proprietary VoIP Phone System